18mr/documentation/administrator.md

 Hopefully everything is as it should be. s3_website should recognize where the built site is and update it accordingly.

+## Force Rebuild on Github Pages

+If you're updating a Github-hosted microsite and your changes aren't live after you've merged the pull request, you can force rebuild the site with Jekyll.

+In Git Shell:

+    git commit -m 'rebuild pages' --allow-empty
+    git push origin <branch-name>

 ## Known Issues with s3_website

 _On a Windows Machine_